-This is the second edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos and I would give them a few ideas how to approach the Lightroom editing in the most efficient way.
+This is the second edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos.
+Then, I give them a few ideas on how to approach Lightroom editing in the most efficient way.

 Myron took the featured photo using Fuji X-T1 with Fuji 23mm 1.4 prime lens.
 If you remember the last week’s edition of Cooking RAWs, I started editing with the composition improvements then cleaning and the last step was Rapid Editing.
 Today the workflow is much simpler.

 The composition was good and I did not feel it needed any improvements.
 The cleaning was not required as well.
 I went straight for Rapid Editing.

 If you are not sure what is Lightroom Rapid Editing, please check my detailed tutorial “Lightroom Rapid Editing“.

 Below are six editing versions of the same photo.
 To show the potential of the Lightroom Rapid Editing I used presets from Landscape and Cityscape (Cross Processed) Collections and in the combination with the TOOLKIT.
 I didn’t use any of the editing tools from Lightroom right panel.